maevsi/maevsi/README.md

 The manager for events supported by invitees: [maev.si](https://maev.si/).

-This project is deployed within the [maevsi_stack](https://github.com/maevsi/maevsi_stack/) in accordance to the [DargStack template](https://github.com/dargmuesli/dargstack_template/) to make deployment a breeze.
+This project is deployed within the [maevsi_stack](https://github.com/maevsi/maevsi_stack/) in accordance with the [DargStack template](https://github.com/dargmuesli/dargstack_template/) to make deployment a breeze.

 ![Welcome](docs/assets/hero.png "maevsi")